-(1) Temporary service connections are primarily installed for the convenience and use of individuals, contractors, and companies during construction work.
-However, they are not limited to construction purposes but may be installed for any use.

-(2) The Contractor or other person applying for a meter or meters shall be held responsible for loss or damage to the meter from the time it is installed until it is removed, or until 48 hours after notice in writing has been given the District that the contractor or other person is finished using the meter.

-(3) Flows through a 2 1/2 inch or larger temporary service fire hydrant meter shall be limited to a maximum of 250 gallons per minute, unless otherwise authorized in writing at the time of application.
-Any deliberate attempt on the part of the applicant or user to increase the flow is just cause for the District to discontinue service.

-(4) The District reserves the right to interrupt service without notice if such usage is causing pressure in the system to drop below an acceptable range.

-(5) Each temporary service customer shall make every attempt to maintain a constant flow through the meter.
+- (1) Temporary service connections are primarily installed for the convenience and use of individuals, contractors, and companies during construction work.
+However, they are not limited to construction purposes but may be installed for any use. - The Contractor or other person applying for a meter or meters shall be held responsible for loss or damage to the meter and backflow from the time it is installed until it is removed, or until 48 hours after notice in writing has been given the District that the contractor or other person is finished using the meter. - Flows through a 2 1/2 inch or larger temporary service fire hydrant meter shall be limited to a maximum of 250 gallons per minute, unless otherwise authorized in writing at the time of application.
+Any deliberate attempt on the part of the applicant or user to increase the flow is just cause for the District to discontinue service. - The District reserves the right to interrupt service without notice if such usage is causing pressure in the system to drop below an acceptable range. - (5) Each temporary service customer shall make every attempt to maintain a constant flow through the meter.
 To achieve this requirement, the customer may be required to provide and install a storage facility (construction tank, small interim reservoir, etc.), approved by the District, in conjunction with the meter.

-(6) When using fire hydrants for temporary service connections, no more than one outlet per hydrant shall be used for this purpose; however, the use of siamese fittings approved by the District is acceptable provided that the additional flow does not significantly impair pressures in the distribution system.
-(7) The maximum duration of time a temporary service may be applied for is six months.
-At the conclusion of six months, the customer may reapply for service, subject to approval from the District.
+- When using fire hydrants for temporary service connections, no more than one outlet per hydrant shall be used for this purpose; however, the use of Siamese fittings approved by the District is acceptable provided that the additional flow does not significantly impair pressures in the distribution system. - The maximum duration of time a temporary service may be applied for is six months.
+At the conclusion of six months, the customer may reapply for service, subject to approval from the District. - (8) Temporary service connections are required to be protected with a reduced pressure principle backflow prevention assembly at all times.